Medically reviewed by Dr. Jen Palmer, ND – Naturopathic Doctor,

 Additionally, while wading through the vast array of hemp-based options on the shelves, remember that you want hemp extract filled with CBD and other phytocannabinoids, not hemp seed extract.
 CBD and other phytocannabinoids are found in the aerial parts of the plant, not the seeds.
 Oils made from hemp seeds carry their own beneficial properties, but they will not deliver the internal wellness benefits you may be looking for.

-Learn more by reading our blog post on the difference between CBD oil and hemp seed oil.
+Click here to learn the difference between CBD oil and hemp seed oil.

 What type of CBD is it?